JoselleAmor/E-Library/README.md

 inside CSV File:
 ISBN, Title, Author, Genre, Avaialble
-1234, Deep Work, Cal Newport, Computer Science, true 1235, Atomic Habits, James Clear, Philosophy, true
+1234, Deep Work, Cal Newport, Computer Science, true \n 1235, Atomic Habits, James Clear, Philosophy, true \n

-the plan is to load all of these books into memory upon executing the program
+the plan is to load all of these books into memory \n upon executing the program \n

 and then during the execution the loaded data will be modified depending on the usage of the program